2021 Small Business Policy Priorities

 - Create a student debt relief program for entrepreneurs.

-- Enact and enforce antitrust laws to ensure small businesses compete on a level playing field.
+- Enact and enforce antitrust and other laws promoting equitable competition to ensure small businesses compete on a level playing field.